 Curious about becoming a database analyst?
 Maybe you’ve taken some database courses at university and they really struck a chord.
 Or maybe you learned online.
 Now you’re thinking about making a career out of working with databases.
 Where would you start?
 What should you expect at each phase of your professional development?
 In this post, we’ll explore the challenging and exciting world of databases analysis.
 We’ll go from the very beginning of a career to the apex of professional success.

-Learn how to extract data from strings in PostgreSQL using the split_part function.
+Learn how to use split_part in PostgreSQL to extract data from strings.
 Quite often, we’d like to extract parts of a string when working with text values.
 A common example is when we have a full name and need to retrieve only the last name.
-In this article, we’ll examine split_part, a PostgreSQL string-related function that can be used to extract a substring.
-Why Use String Functions in Your Database?
+In this article, we’ll examine how to do it using split_part in PostgreSQL, i.e. a string-related function that can be used to extract a substring.

 In this article, we’ll take a look at guidelines you should follow to create compelling visuals.
 Our goal is to learn how to effectively convey information through graphics.
 Have you ever looked at raw data—spreadsheets of stray numbers—and struggled to make sense of it?
 We’ve all been there, but it’s no surprise—because the human brain processes visualizations and images 10,000 times faster than raw data.
 In fact, 80% of the information we absorb comes from visuals, and the remaining 20% is text.